-JOURNALISM REQUIRED COURSE COURSE COURSE DESCRIPTION NAME NUMBER PREREQUISITE(S) Grade Level Recommendation: 9 Credit: 1 Students enrolled in Journalism write in a variety of forms for a variety of audiences and purposes.
+JOUR NALISM COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION Journalism 0103 None Grade Level Recommendation: 9 Credit: 1 Students enrolled in Journalism write in a variety of forms for a variety of audiences and purposes.
 High school students enrolled in this course are expected to plan, draft, and complete written compositions on a regular basis, carefully examining their work for clarity, engaging language, and the correct use of the conventions and mechanics of written English and Associated Press style.
-Students will become analytical consumers of media and Journalism 0103 None technology to enhance their communication skills.
+Students will become analytical consumers of media and technology to enhance their communication skills.
 Published work of professional journalists, writing, technology, and visual and electronic media are used as tools for learning as students create, clarify, critique, write, and produce effective communications.
-Students enrolled in Journalism will learn journalistic traditions, research selfselected topics, write journalistic texts, and learn the principles of publishing.
+Students enrolled in Journalism will learn journalistic traditions, research self- selected topics, write journalistic texts, and learn the principles of publishing.
 Students who excel in this course may apply for positions on the magazine, broadcasting, or yearbook staff.
-Advanced Grade Level Recommendation: 10-12 Journalism: 0113 Credit: 1 Yearbook I Students must apply for a staff position and be interviewed Advanced Journalism and by the teacher before registering for this course, which is Journalism: 0123 Teacher designed to edit and produce the school yearbook.
-Students Yearbook II Recommendation will learn industry-standard software, layout design, and Advanced how to create a fiscally responsible product.
-Journalism: 0133W Yearbook III Advanced Grade Level Recommendation: 10-12 Journalism: 0143 Credit: 1 Newspaper I Prerequisite: Journalism; and Teacher Recommendation; Advanced Students must apply for a staff position.
-Students will be Journalism and Journalism: involved in electronic journalism, writing editorials, 0153 Teacher Newspaper news, sports, and feature stories, as well as designing Recommendation magazine pages and ads.
-Students will learn industrystandard software, layout design, and how to create a fiscally responsible product.
+Advanced Journalism: Yearbook I 0113 Grade Level Recommendation: 10-12 Credit: 1 Advanced Journalism: Yearbook II 0123 Teacher Recommendation the teacher before registering for this course, designed to edit and produce the school yearbook Students must apply for a staff position and be interviewed by the teacher before registering for this course, which is designed to edit and produce the school yearbook.
+Students will learn industry-standard software, layout design, and how Advanced Journalism: Yearbook III 0133W to create a fiscally responsible product.
+Advanced Journalism: Newspaper I 0143 Grade Level Recommendation: 10-12 Credit: 1 Advanced Journalism: Newspaper II 0153 Journalism and Teacher Recommendation Prerequisite: Journalism; and Teacher Recommendation; Students must apply for a staff position.
+Students will be involved in electronic journalism, writing editorials, news, sports, and feature stories, as well as designing magazine pages and ads.
+Students will learn industry-standard Advanced Journalism: Newspaper III 0163W software, layout design, and how to create a fiscally responsible product.